 Pokemon: Let's Go, Pikachu! and Let's Go, Eevee! are off to a great start, having flogged more than 3 million units worldwide, becoming the fastest selling Switch game up to date and sporting the second best debut on Nintendo's console.

 Between 16 and 18 November 2018, Pokemon: Let's Go sold 3 million units, becoming the fastest selling Switch game as of yet.
 Moreover, Famitsu claim that it's the second-best debut for a Switch game, Splatoon 2 being the first.
 Market research firms reported around 660 thousand units selling in Japan, leaving about 2.3 million units that were flogged across Europe and North America.

 Unfortunately, the company didn't provide the exact split across analogue and digital sales but we looked elsewhere for hints.
-For instance, physical sales of Pokemon: Let's Go in the UK fared pretty well, with Pikachu coming in fourth place while Eeevee had to settle for sixth.
+For instance, physical sales of Pokemon: Let's Go in the UK fared pretty well, with Pikachu coming in while Eeevee had to settle for sixth.